TkDevk/Mini-microservice-Project-using-React/README.md

 Reload the page to see your post, same goes for the comments, once you submit your comment pls reload the page and you will see it.

+If you want to know more about the project inside of each carpet is .md document, there you can check the process and steps.

+# LOGBOOK

 `chmod 400 "bogota-devk-wo.pem"`

 `ssh -i "bogota-devk-wo.pem" ubuntu@ec2-54-160-168-202.compute-1.amazonaws.com`